braceio/tags/README.md

 ## Static Site Generation 101

-You can use a Brace Tags to build a multi-page static website without duplicating navigation or footer code.
+You can use Brace Tags to build a multi-page static website without duplicating navigation or footer code.
 Here's generally how it works:

 1. Find duplicated code snippets in your HTML files.
 Extract them into separate